Skip to main content

 Modern Slavery Act

-Modern slavery statement for the year ending 31 March 2024
+Modern slavery statement for the year ending 31 March 2025

 Introduction

 This statement is made pursuant to s.54 of the Modern Slavery Act 2015.
-Shelter is committed to acting ethically and with integrity and transparency in all professional dealings, and to having effective systems, processes and controls in place to safeguard against any form of modern slavery taking place within Shelter or our supply chain.
+Shelter is committed to acting ethically and with integrity and transparency in all professional dealings, and to having effective systems, processes, and controls in place to safeguard against any form of modern slavery taking place within Shelter or our supply chain.

 Shelter's structure

-Our expert advice and services are accessible via our website, emergency helpline and face-to-face centres throughout England and Scotland.
+Our expert advice and services are accessible via our website, emergency helpline and face to-face centres throughout England and Scotland.
 This, in turn, informs our campaigning for new laws, policies, and solutions.
-Tackling the root causes of bad housing means people can find and keep a home in a place where they can thrive .
+Tackling the root causes of bad housing means people can find and keep a home in a place where they can thrive.

 The organisation also engages in income-generating activities to fund the delivery of the charity's purpose and charitable objectives.
 Shelter's income comes through diverse sources such as charity retail, fundraising activity and contract and grant income.
 Shelter appropriately manages both restricted and unrestricted income.

-We also operate numerous risk controls to protect staff and client's personal information and to ensure that our systems and services are not used to perpetuate or facilitate crime, including modern slavery.
+We also operate numerous risk controls to protect employees and clients' personal information and to ensure that our systems and services are not used to perpetuate or facilitate crime, including modern slavery.
 We recognise that homelessness and modern slavery are often interlinked.
 People experiencing homelessness are extremely vulnerable to modern slavery, with criminals targeting them for exploitation.
-In fact, research by Project TILI - ‘Train, Identify, Learn, Intelligence – a two-year project gathering evidence to understand the links between homelessness and modern slavery - found the most common living situations before a person was exploited in England, Wales or Northern Ireland were rough sleeping and sofa-surfing.
+In fact, research by Project TILI – ‘Train, Identify, Learn, Intelligence' – a two-year project gathering evidence to understand the links between homelessness and modern slavery – found the most common living situations before a person was exploited in England, Wales or Northern Ireland were rough sleeping and sofa-surfing.
 Through Shelter combatting the housing crisis, we hope to have an impact on modern slavery.

 Shelter's supply chain